-Featuring 'Members Only' sections, the website carries a range of information for both the public and members.
-Members Only access allows members to download and review many policy forms, including access to membership tools such as informed consent documents, marketing and a public relations guide.
-The website is also a resource for consumers.
+Featuring a 'Members Only' section, the website carries a range of information for both the public and members.
+Members Only access allows members to download and review many policy forms, including access to membership tools such as informed consent documents, marketing and a public relations guide...